ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-7-2.md

-Chapter 7: Measuring and Evaluating Collaboration Effectiveness: Evaluating Individual and Organizational Performance
+Evaluating Individual and Organizational Performance
 =====================================================================================================================

 Measuring and evaluating collaboration effectiveness is critical for organizational success.
 In this chapter, we'll explore how to evaluate individual and organizational performance in relation to collaborative initiatives.